 Mr. Wilburn returned to Copperas Cove in 1986 and became principal once again for Fairview Elementary.
 He then went on to serve as principal of J.L.
 Williams Elementary School and Copperas Cove High School.
 He finished his career by serving as Executive Director of Secondary Education and Technology until retiring from CCISD in July 2006.

 Mr. Wilburn has served as a member of a number of community organizations to include; the Association of the United States Army, Copperas Cove Lions Club, Chamber of Commerce Board of Directors, City Traffic Safety Commission, Copperas Cove Chamber of Commerce, Copperas Cove Quarterback Club and the Keep Copperas Cove Beautiful Commission.
 He currently is the chairman of deacons for First Baptist Church of Copperas Cove.

 Bob Weiss was originally elected to Board in 2003.
-In June of 2017, he was selected to fill an unexpired term for Doug Cook.
+In June of 2017, he was selected to fill an unexpired term for Doug Cook and in November of 2017 he was elected to complete the term.
 Mr. Weiss was born in Copperas Cove, but then he moved to Holland, Texas with his family.
 After graduating from Southwest Texas State University with a Bachelor’s degree in Education, he moved back to the CCISD community to teach.
 He then returned to Southwest Texas State University to earn a Master of Education degree.
 After ten years of teaching, he became the principal of Avenue E Elementary School.
 Later, he was appointed as principal of Lovett Ledger Intermediate School.
 In 1999, he retired after 36 years in education.

 Mr. Weiss is also active in a variety of community organizations and is an active member of Grace United Methodist Church.